top of page

 Balsamic Salsa

-1 large Jalapeño pepper, finely chopped (remove seeds and membrane)
+1 large Jalapeño pepper, finely diced (remove seeds and membrane)

 1 1/2-2 tablespoons fresh chopped cilantro or flat leaf parsley